musicmills1990/music_the_gathering_challenge/notes.md

 OKAY.
 OOF.
 This is a big project.
 I think I have the basis of a many-to-many relationship working.
 The nested route relationship is close to working and I think the lab I have open has a good example to figure out why that's not working exactly.
 Tommorrow I need to:
-  A. [ ] Display the information on both sides of the Character and song show pages
+  A. [X] Display the information on both sides of the Character and song show pages
-  B. [ ] Fix the bugs associated with the comments form
+  B. [O] Fix the bugs associated with the comments form
   C. [ ] Start looking at user validation
-  D. [ ] Build out the team class and controllers
+  D. [X] Build out the team class and controllers
   E. [ ] Figure out this fucking scope method thing
   F. [ ] I'll eventually get to the methods "Perform a song" and "Song Count"
   G. [ ] OAuth to sign in through facebook